top of page

 Our lab focuses on addressing unmet needs in disease treatment.
-We explore new drug targets by developing protein-protein interaction (PPI) inhibitors, identifying the inhibitors’ mechanism of action, and establishing assays to determine the inhibitor binding to the target protein.
+We explore new drug targets, develop protein-protein interaction (PPI) inhibitors/modulators and identify their mechanism of action.

 PPIs are frequently targeted with small molecules, monoclonal antibodies (mAb) or peptidomimetics.
 The peptidomimetics can be developed starting from a peptide sequence either protein uses to interact.
 Alternatively, screening technics (e.g., fragment-based, high through-put or in silico screening) could be used to develop small molecule inhibitors.